What Types of Anxiety Exist?

 Antidepressants can also help treat certain anxiety disorders.
 They work to help improve the way the brain uses chemicals that control mood and stress.
 It may be necessary for your teen to try several antidepressant medications before finding the one that improves their symptoms best while producing the least amount of side effects.

 Anxiety disorders are more common among adolescents and teens than many realize.
-According to data provided by the national survey of Children’s Health and the Centers for Disease Control and Prevention (CDC), as many as 7.4% of children between the ages of three and seventeen years (approximately 4.5 million individuals) meet the diagnostic criteria for an anxiety disorder.
+According to data provided by the National Survey of Children’s Health (NSCH), as many as 9.4% of children between the ages of three and seventeen years (approximately 5.8 million individuals) have received a diagnosis of anxiety problems, with prevalence increasing with age.
 Of those, the highest rates occur in teens ages twelve to seventeen.
 Unfortunately, many teens do not understand or want to discuss their symptoms.
 Therefore, they live with day-to-day anxiety until the emotions become overwhelming and debilitating.

 It’s important to note that anxiety disorders are highly treatable.
 Even in the most severe cases, a comprehensive, evidence-based psychotherapy program at Beachside can help your teen overcome anxiety symptoms.
 If you are concerned that your teen is struggling with anxiety, reach out to our admissions team today to learn more about how our teen-focused treatment programs can help them on their journey to a healthy, happy life.